mklaber/race-track-archiver/README.md

 ### Filtering

 Let's say you want to get a CSV of retirements.
-You can do this with the [jq](https://stedolan.github.io/jq/download/) utility.
+You can do this with the [jq](https://stedolan.github.io/jq/download/) utility and `npm install -g @json2csv/cli`.
 Install it, then:

 ```bash
 $ npm i -g json2csv